Welcome to Cougar Country!

 13. 8th Grade Graduation and High School EntranceKennedy hosts a High School Fair where various public, charter, and private schools attend to provide information about their schools.
 We typically communicate information regarding high school information nights and shadow days in the fall.At the end of the year, eighth-graders have a special graduation ceremony followed by a dance.
 The graduation ceremony is held on the large school field and all are welcome to attend.

 Questions?
-Want to learn more?Please contact the main office at (650) 482-2409 or the Family Center at (650) 482-2110.Principal Sabrina Adler and Community School Coordinator Liz Calderon-Garcia look forward to meeting you!Be sure to check out the menu bar at the top of the page to learn more about Kennedy.
+Want to learn more?Please contact the main office at (650) 482-2409 or the Family Center at (650) 482-2110.Principal Sabrina Adler, Assistant Principals, Chandra Leonardo, and David Camarena along with Community School Coordinator, Liz Calderon-Garcia look forward to meeting you!Be sure to check out the menu bar at the top of the page to learn more about Kennedy.